Sperm Mapping | The Turek Clinic

 You may be inclined to give up all hope of conceiving after learning that you are “sterile,” but that diagnosis does not have to be the end of your fertility journey.
 Male infertility expert Dr. Paul Turek has helped thousands of patients to find “hidden” sperm that can be used to produce a child.
 Sperm mapping technology shows incredible promise for men that have been told they are infertile due to non-obstructive azoospermia (i.e., a lack of sperm in the ejaculate).
 Developed by Dr. Turek, the minimally invasive technique can find sperm in areas of the testes that may have gone unnoticed during conventional sperm extraction procedures.

-Sperm mapping, also known as “FNA mapping” or “testicular mapping,” helps men with the most severe forms of infertility, including cancer survivors, become biological fathers.
 In a recently published study of the sperm mapping technique, Dr. Turek found sperm in one-third of men who had failed microdissection testicular sperm extraction (microTESE) procedures.
 He has also published that sperm mapping can find hidden sperm in as many as 45% of men who have failed conventional testicular sperm extraction procedures (TESE).*

 If you have a diagnosis of non-obstructive azoospermia, there is hope.
-Dr. Turek invites you to schedule a consultation with him to discuss your options.
+Dr. Turek invites you to schedule a consultation with him to discuss your options

 Understanding Azoospermia

 When a man has no detectable amount of sperm in his semen, the condition is called azoospermia.
 Azoospermia affects 1 in 100 men and is responsible for as many as 10% of the total cases of male fertility.
 Obstructive azoospermia describes men who produce sperm normally, but the sperm outflow is blocked in some manner from reaching the ejaculate.
 Non-obstructive azoospermia is when sperm are not produced normally or not at all and can be attributed to a number of causes (genetics, disease, hormonal imbalance, testicular failure) other than blockage.
 Sperm mapping is most beneficial for patients who have non-obstructive azoospermia but can also help distinguish whether a man has obstructive or nonobstructive azoospermia.
+In fact, it surpasses the traditional testis biopsy in its ability to distinguish between these two conditions, and is less invasive and has fewer complications than a testis biopsy procedure.

 An Overview of Sperm Mapping